microsoft/LightGBM/docs/Python-Intro.rst

 Install
 -------

-Refer to `Python-package`_ folder for the installation guide.
+Refer to `Python-package`_ folder for the detailed installation guide.

 To verify your installation, try to ``import lightgbm`` in Python: